 Carlton Hobbs LLC, 60 East 93rd Street, Second Floor

-In their academic context, these figural studies from the Herbert F. Johnson Museum of Art at Cornell University serve as both objets d’art and as primary research documents.
-This installation celebrating the “studious” aspect of drawings will not only highlight the Johnson’s collection of drawings from the sixteenth through early twentieth centuries, but also elucidate some teaching contexts and conclusions stemming from their study.
+In their academic context, these figural studies from the Herbert F. Johnson Museum of Art at Cornell University serve as both art objects and as primary research documents.
+This installation celebrating the “studious” aspect of drawings will not only highlight the Johnson’s collection of drawings from the sixteenth through twenty-first centuries, but also elucidate some teaching contexts and conclusions stemming from their study.